 “Every year Camp Winning Hands manages to be one of my favorite weeks of the year, and this year was no exception,” said Oppenheimer.
 “From running around in our human foosball court, to joining in on our flash mob, to cheering each other on after their movie debuts, the campers were always ready to jump right in.
 But beyond all our scheduled camp activities, one of the best parts is seeing the campers get to have conversations with each other.
 Whether it’s a younger camper seeing a teen camper or counselor with a similar hand difference and excitedly running up to them waving their own hand or a camper eagerly explaining their hand difference to a friend, it’s incredible to see how quickly everyone feels comfortable just being themselves.”

 Shriners Hospitals for Children is devoted to transforming the lives of children through excellence in treatment, teaching and research.
 Located at 2425 Stockton Boulevard in Sacramento, Shriners Hospitals for Children – Northern California provides care to children with orthopaedic conditions, spinal cord injuries, burns, cleft lip, scars from any cause and other complex surgical needs.
 There are no barriers to care as admission is based on age and diagnosis.
 Care is provided regardless of the family’s ability to pay.
-For further information call (916) 453-2000 or go online.
+For further information call (916) 453-2000.

 Media Contact: Catherine Curran | Public Relations (916) 453-2218 | firstname.lastname@example.org